lecnim/watchers.py/README.md

     def on_deleted(self, item):
         pass

+# Checks 'path/to/dir' location every 10 seconds.
-w = MyWatcher('path/to/dir')
+w = MyWatcher(10, 'path/to/dir')
 w.start()

 # A Watcher class supports a filter, recursive and check_interval arguments
 # just like a SimpleWatcher class:

-Watcher('path/to/dir', recursive=True, filter=lambda x: True, check_interval=2)
+Watcher(10, 'path/to/dir', recursive=True, filter=lambda x: True)

-# A Manager class can group watchers instances and check each of it:
+# A Manager class can group watchers instances and checks each of it:

 from watchers import Manager

 manager = Manager()
-manager.add(Watcher('path/to/file'))
-manager.add(SimpleWatcher('path/to/file'))
+manager.add(Watcher(2, 'path/to/file'))
+manager.add(SimpleWatcher(0.1, 'path/to/file', foo))

 # Two watchers will start and look for changes:
 manager.start()

-# Just like a watcher, manager has is_alive property:
-if manager.is_alive:

 # You can access grouped watchers using a Manager.watchers property:
 for i in manager.watchers:
     print(i)

 # There is no problem with adding or removing watchers when a manager
 # is running:
-w = Watcher('path/to/file')
+w = Watcher(10, 'path/to/file')
 manager.add(w)
 manager.remove(w)

+# But remember that manager do not start added watcher...
+manager.add(w)
+w.start()
+# ... and do NOT stop during removing!
+manager.remove(w)
+w.stop()

-# Or removing all watchers with one call:
+# Removing all watchers with one call:
 manager.clear()
 # Remember to stop manager!
 manager.stop()